AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2016/2016-11-23-fantastic-bits-codingame/fantastic-bits-codingame.md

 ---
-title: Why you should compete in Fantastic Bits @ Codingame
+title: "Why you should compete in Fantastic Bits @ Codingame"
-excerpt: 'Fantastic Bits: The next multiplayer competition being held by the folks at codingame based on the Fantastic Beasts movie'
+excerpt: "Fantastic Bits: The next multiplayer competition being held by the folks at codingame based on the Fantastic Beasts movie"
 category: "ramblings"
 tags:

-    - Codingame
+- "Codingame"

 ---

 Fantastic Beasts, oops, Bits, anyone?
 The theme for the next competition by the folks at [codingame](http://www.codingame.com) is inspired by the Harry Potter world.